Education

 • Create a positive classroom environment

-A positive classroom is a welcoming atmosphere, ordered physical environment with a positive impression, where a student feels safe and willing to share.
+A positive classroom is a welcoming atmosphere and with a positive impression, where a student feels safe and willing to share.
+What this kind of environment does ultimately is to ensure that every contribution from every student matters.

 The size and shape of a classroom, the seating arrangement, the lighting, sound, color, temperature, and humidity all have some influence on the learner’s attention level.